adcpe/blog-content/posts/2020-07-08-rendering-markdown-on-react.md

 title: Rendering Markdown on React
 date: 2020-07-08
 tags: javascript,react
+description: In this post I explore how to use Markdown inside of React, the simple way.
 ---

 Markdown (MD) is the Rich Text Format of developers.
 With it we can put on a screen our ideas in a visual way without having to rely on other, more complicated, markup languages.